-Drop down list is a powerful tool.
+A drop down list is a powerful tool.

 You can use a drop down list with your dashboards, charts or even with normal data.

-While using it, one thing always gave me nuts that you need to update it’s data source whenever you add a new entry.
+While using it, one thing always gave me nuts that you need to update its data source whenever you add a new entry.

 But first of all, let me show you an example that why your drop down list should a be a dynamic one.

 On the other hand, there is no change in the normal drop down list.
 And, if you want to update your list, you need to update your data source range.

-Now, you have a dynamic list which will update instantly when you update your source list.
+Now you have a dynamic list which will update instantly when you update your source list.

-If you are still using Excel 2003 or a lower version, you can use offset function to create a dynamic range.
-And, then you can use that dynamic range for creating a drop down list.
+If you are still using Excel 2003 or a lower version, you can use offset function to create a dynamic range and then you can use that dynamic range for creating a drop down list.

-How does this work?
+How does this work